-Loans and receivables are initially designated at fair value through profit or loss and recognised at fair value.
+Bonds are initially designated at fair value through profit or loss and recognised at fair value.
 After initial recognition, these receivables are carried at fair value through profit or loss with all fair value movements directly recognised in profit or loss.